vfarcic/devops26/manuscript/16-progressive-delivery.md

 Istio is a service mesh that can run on top of Kubernetes.
 It has become very popular and allows traffic management, for example sending a percentage of the traffic to a different service and other advanced networking such as point to point security, policy enforcement or automated tracing, monitoring and logging.

-When Istio is enabled for a service it deploys an Envoy proxy alongside with it as a sidecar container.
-These proxies mediate in all network communication between services.
+Istio already includes its own Prometheus deployment.
+When Istio is enabled for a service it sends a number of metrics to this Prometheus with no need to adapt our aplication.
+We will focus on the response times and status codes.

 We could write a full book about Istio, so we will focus on the traffic shifting and metric gathering capabilities of Istio and how we use those to enable Canary deployments.